jitsi-contrib/installers/jitsi-videosipgw/README.md

 # Jitsi Video-SIP-Gateway Installer

-NOT READY YET

 `jitsi-videosipgw-installer` installs a standalone Jitsi server with a built-in video SIP gateway.
 This script guides the user during the installation to avoid potential problems.

 ## Supported distributions